Caroline Wilkinson: Awards

 In 2012, she was elected a Fellow of the Royal Society of Edinburgh and was awarded the 2013 RSE Senior Prize for Public Engagement.
+In 2014, she was elected a Fellow of the Royal Anthropological Institute (FRAI).

 Wilkinson was awarded the Combined Royal Colleges medal of the Royal Photographic Society in 2016, for "outstanding contribution to the advancement of medical photography or medical imaging."